Dlloydev/Toggle/README.md

 ## Primary Functions

 There are 5 primary functions when using 1 input pin or data bit.
-Shown below is a plot showing the returned values that are verically offset for clarity.
-Here, the algorithm was set to 0 glitches.
-In this case, the debounce interval is hard coded to 10 sample periods.
-The response is near instant "press" detection and delayed "release" detection which is similar to how most common debouncers operate:
+Shown below is a plot showing the returned values that are verically offset for clarity:

 ![image](https://user-images.githubusercontent.com/63488701/169307791-e4b02e03-4399-4984-87a2-755dafaf3f47.png)